qpbp/blog/_posts/2016-08-29-bot-without-programming.md

 You can go to any site, where it's quick to create donation form and paste link to a new block:
 ![Donation block](/assets/images/bot-without-programming/donation-block.png "Donation block")

-Actually, **have you an ideas about** the 4,5... etc points.
+Actually, **have you an ideas about** the 4,5... etc points?
 Could you write about that in comments?
+Thank you!

 ## Wrapping Up